StefanoJin/ElaboratoJin/test/lib/googletest/docs/AdvancedGuide.md

 right to change it in the future.
 Therefore, your tests should not depend on this.

-In either case, the parent process waits for the child process to complete, and checks that
+In either case, the parent process waits for the child process to completed, and checks that

   1. the child's exit status satisfies the predicate, and
   1. the child's stderr matches the regular expression.